 TGbd Editor: Please change the 4th and 5th paragraph in subclause 11.1.4.7 as follows:

-When the STA receives one or more DMG Beacon frames with the OCB subfield equal to 1 from a peer STA, and the address of the peer STA is an address that is newly discovered, the STA shall perform an SLS with the OCB subfield set to 1 in transmitted SSW frames during the A-BFT following the DMG Beacon frames if present, or during the DTI.
+When the STA receives one or more DMG Beacon frames with the OCB subfield equal to 1 from a peer STA, and the address of the peer STA is an address that is newly discovered, the STA shall perform an SLS with the OCB subfield set to 1 in transmitted SSW frames during the A-BFT following the DMG Beacon frames or the DTI.
 If the SLS is completed, the STA shall issue an MLME-OCB-DMGDISCOVERY.indication with the PeerInfoSet parameter including the PeerInfo for the peer STA that transmitted the DMG Beacon frame.

-When the STA completes SLS with a peer STA that transmitted an SSW frame with the OCB subfield equal to 1 or a DMG Beacon frame with the OCB subfield equal to 1, and the address of the peer STA is not an address that is newly detected, the STA may issue an MLME-OCB-DMGDISCOVEREY.indication with the PeerInfoSet parameter including the PeerInfo regarding the peer STA.
+When the STA completes SLS with a peer STA that transmitted an SSW frame with the OCB subfield equal to 1 or a DMG Beacon frame with the OCB subfield equal to 1, and the address of the peer STA is not an address that is newly detected, the STA may issue an MLME-OCB-DMGDISCOVERY.indication with the PeerInfoSet parameter including the PeerInfo regarding the peer STA.